 1) The Barracks

 - Topside Mile-Long Barracks

 A three story and hurricane proof building.
-Was also known as a lodging area for American officers and the Personnel listed in the Garrison that measures 1,520 feet long (making it the world’s longest military barracks, and thus the referral as Mile-Long Barracks despite being less than third a mile long).
+Also known as a lodging area for American officers and the Personnel listed in the Garrison that measures 1,520 feet long (making it the world’s longest military barracks and thus, the referral as Mile-Long Barracks despite being less than third a mile long).
 It was also where Gen. MacArthur’s headquarters was located.

 - Middleside Barracks

 Constructed in the middle sector of the island which explains its name.
 Made with two three story buildings where the Personnel of the 60th Coast Artillery Regiment and the 91st Philippine Scout Coast Artillery Regiment were lodged.
 Was briefly occupied by the 4th Marine Regiment during World War II.

 Constructed between 1904 and 1914 at the cost of $112,969.
 Named in honor of Lieutenant Henry N. Way of 4th US Artillery (who died in service in the Philippines in 1900), it is armed with four 12-inch mortars and firing elevation from 45 degrees to 70 degrees, and has a rifled bore of 10 ft long.
 The battery was designed against enemies on higher grounds in Bataan and to penetrate the warships.

 Built between 1918 and 1921 at the cost of $148,105.
 Intended to defend the island against enemy naval threat in South China Sea, it was one of the last major additions to Corregidor’s defense system with 12-inch seacost west-range guns and a maximum range of 29,000 yards.